 I don’t see the point in fist fighting any more.
 Bane versus Batman.
 In a world where myriad weapons can be used to bring down either one of them.
 Is it an honor thing or an image thing?
 Is it because we’re used to seeing the Batman use this inane method of resolution that we don’t question why they should punch punch punch?
 Yet Bats feels it necessary to Kapow and Boffo; I’m presuming it’s an “inner demon” thing – but even so, is it about saving Gotham or measuring his dick?
 Then upon his Rise, he goes back for MORE punching.
 Punching only exposes you to being close enough to this superior fighter so that someone else can slink in while you’re distracted and put a knife in your side.

-THE DARK KNIGHT RISES is an unflinching excursion into the human psyche that many noir directors would have been proud to helm.
-With Humphrey Bogart chewing a stogie in tight black superduds.
+THE DARK KNIGHT RISES is an unflinching excursion into the human psyche that any noir director would have been proud to helm.
+I can just picture Humphrey Bogart chewing that stogie.
+In tight black pantyhose.